Alocasia Polly (Alocasia x amazonica 'Polly') Indoor Care, Propagation and Problems

 Alocasia Polly Problems

-Alocasia Polly (Alocasia X amazonica 'Polly) problems are due to cultural faults and include plant death, leaf spots, dropping leaves, yellowing leaves, pests and diseases among others.
+Alocasia Polly (Alocasia X amazonica 'Polly) problems include plant death, leaf spots, dropping leaves, yellowing leaves, pests and diseases among others.
 Keep reading for more on these problems and how to fix them.

 Dropping leaves and plant death